trapani and western sicily - what is there to see and do?

 A restaurant in Trapani, SicilyA restaurant in the old town of Trapani.

-It is easy to find good places to eat in the historic center of Trapani.
+Good places to eat are easy to find in the historic center of Trapani.
 Seafood is plentiful here and in western Sicily in general.

-When looking for places to eat, head for the tip of the Trapani peninsula.
-In particular, the area around Corso Vittoria Emanuele.
+When looking for places to eat, head for the tip of the Trapani peninsula, particularly the area around Corso Vittoria Emanuele.

 This promenade has plenty of restaurants and bars.
 And there are more on the side streets.

 In many of the better restaurants, you need to book in advance.
-Prices are not unreasonable, but they are not too cheap either.
+Prices are not unreasonable.

 Conclusion

-Even though we spent this time almost a week in western Sicily, we were nowhere near enough to see everything.
+Even though we spent a week in western Sicily, we were nowhere near enough to see everything.
 For example, we missed the historical parks of Segesta and Selinunte and the island of Mozia.

 Maybe next time.

 There is a lot to see in western Sicily.
-Because of the distances between sights, getting around requires public transport or own car.
+Because of the distances between sights, getting around requires public transport or a car.
+(Here's more about car rental in Sicily.)

 Western Sicily doesn't have as many attractions as the eastern part of the island.
-The friendly and peaceful atmosphere more than makes up for this.
+Still, the friendly and peaceful atmosphere more than makes up for this.

 Marsala street viewWalking street in Marsala.

-Western Sicily does not impose itself like the east coast.
-Exploring and enjoying it takes time.
-Patience will pay off.
+Western Sicily also doesn't impose itself like the East Coast.
+Exploring and enjoying it takes time, but patience will pay off.
+This is a great place to live the Mediterranean 'vita lenta'—meaning 'slow life.'

 If time is short, you can concentrate on the attractions around Trapani, such as Erice, the Egadi Islands, Segesta, and San Vito lo Capo.